Hong Kong offers new visa to woo talent amid brain drain

 On national security, Lee said the government would “further strengthen the legal system and enforcement mechanisms for safeguarding national security” as the city prepares to enact its own security law, which was shelved in 2003 after fears about a loss of freedoms sparked massive protests against an attempt to implement it.

-The legislation will also regulate crowdfunding activities and enhance cybersecurity for critical infrastructure.
+New laws and regulations will also be implemented to regulate crowdfunding activities and enhance cybersecurity for critical infrastructure.

 Soo reported from Singapore.